 The New Walking Street

 The last section we visited during our Medical Tourism To China trip was called the New Walking Street.
 It is an area connected by a streetcar near the Forbidden City.
 It is a new and trendy section of all new stores, restaurants and even some car dealers.
-The section was renovated for the 2008 Olympics and new sections are opening every day.
+New walking street was renovated for the 2008 Olympics and new sections are opening every day.
 I found the sculptures to be the most appealing part of this section for me.
 I think I still like the old Hutongs Better.

 That is pretty much my summation of my Medical Tourism To China trip and I hope you enjoyed it with me.
 Once again a huge shout out to Ctrip and Juicertrip for letting me participate in this learning experience.